 These become the obvious choice and form the first line of treatment for Bell’s palsy.
-The reason being, that most cases of Bell’s palsy develop due to viral infections, due to which antiviral medications can come to rescue.
+The reason is that most cases of Bell’s palsy develop due to viral infections, which antiviral medications can come to rescue.
 Some of the antiviral medications can even stop the cold sore virus and the chickenpox virus from multiplying.

 In many cases, it may so happen that the individual is unable to close their eyes completely.
 This can damage their eyes, as the tear glands may also stop working appropriately, causing the eyes to become dry.
-Therefore, it becomes extremely necessary to protect the eyes, until there is complete recovery from Bell’s palsy.
+Therefore, it becomes essential to protect the eyes until there is complete recovery from Bell’s palsy.
 Use the following for eye protection:

 Covering the eyes with an eye pad or wearing goggles can help.

-Applying eye drops 2 – 3 times a day can help lubricate the eyes and protect it from drying.
+Applying eye drops 2 – 3 times a day can help lubricate the eyes and protect them from drying.

-In many cases, doctors may suggest taping the upper and lower eyelids together, when the person is asleep.
+In many cases, doctors may suggest taping the upper and lower eyelids together when asleep.
 This method also prevents dryness and subsequent damage.

 Complications of Bell’s palsy